Riley Greene Player Props: Tigers vs. Red Sox

-The Detroit Tigers and Riley Greene, who went 0-for-4 last time out, battle Tanner Houck and the Boston Red Sox at Comerica Park, Saturday at 4:10 PM ET.
+Riley Greene -- 1-for-4 with two RBI in his last game -- will be in action for the Detroit Tigers against the Boston Red Sox, with Kutter Crawford on the hill, on April 9 at 1:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Red Sox.
+He had a one-hit showing in his last game (1-for-4) against the Red Sox.

 Riley Greene Game Info & Props vs. the Red Sox